 Frequently Asked Questions

 What does inclusion in the Wisconsin Pro Bono Honor Society mean?
 It doesn’t mean that you have to go to more meetings or incur other obligations.
 We have two goals: highlighting the important role that volunteers play in access to justice and encouraging other lawyers to follow your example.
-We publish an annual list of the honorees on the Access to Justice Commission and State Bar websites and in our publications.
-The Commission works with the Wisconsin Supreme Court, bar associations and judges to organize state-wide as well as local recognition events.
-We will also be contacting local media to highlight the pro bono contributions of lawyers in each year’s Pro Bono Honor Society.
+We publish an annual list of the honorees on our website and the State Bar publishes the list in the Wisconsin Lawyer magazine.
+The Commission works to support local recognition events for our honorees.
+We also contact local media to highlight the pro bono contributions of lawyers in each year’s Pro Bono Honor Society.

 Do only free legal services qualify?
 No, substantially reduced fee legal services also qualify.
 Some examples include: public defender appointments, GAL appointments, and Wisconsin Judicare cases.